etnt/adv_of_code_2023/README.md

 For the task of Day 2 I was not going to repeat the same mistake.
 Instead I thought of what functions I needed in a bottom-up fashion and wrote the prompts carefully.
 This time I got really good code in return from Co-Pilot.
-I verified each generated funtion with small tests before I went on with the next function.
+I verified each generated function with small tests before I went on with the next function.

-For the second part I realised that I just wanted to compute the max values of each color for each game string, multiply them and som up each line.
-Co-Pilot gave me to computation of the max values which I then just had to fit into the existing code.
+For the second part I realised that I just wanted to compute the max values of each color for each game string, multiply them and sum up each line.
+Co-Pilot gave me the computation of the max values which I then just had to fit into the existing code.
 I got a couple of errors, for example because I thought I could unpack nested pairs in the same way as for a single pair.
 Co-Pilot quickly explained my error and I could fix it.